zalando/postgres-operator/docs/reference/operator_parameters.md

   service account used by Patroni running on individual Pods to communicate with the operator.
 Required even if native Kubernetes support in Patroni is not used, because Patroni keeps pod labels in sync with the instance role.
-  The default is `operator`.
+  The default is `postgres-pod`.

 * **pod_service_account_definition**
-  The operator tries to create the pod Service Account in the namespace that doesn't define such an account using the YAML definition provided by this option.
-If not defined, a simple definition that contains only the name will be used.
+  on Postgres cluster creation the operator tries to create the service account for the Postgres pods if it does not exist in the namespace.
+The internal default service account definition (defines only the name) can be overwritten with this parameter.
+Make sure to provide a valid YAML or JSON string.
 The default is empty.

+* **pod_service_account_role_definition**
+  operator will try to create a role in the namespace to be used by pod service account.
+The internal default definition contains permissions to manage pods and endpoints necessary for Patroni to work.
+Therefore, when overwriting the definition with this parameter make sure to provide sufficient access rights in a valid YAML/JSON string.
+The default is empty.

 * **pod_service_account_role_binding_definition**
-  This definition must bind pod service account to a role with permission sufficient for the pods to start and for Patroni to access K8s endpoints;
-  service account on its own lacks any such rights starting with K8s v1.8.
-If not explicitly defined by the user, a simple definition that binds the account to the operator's own 'zalando-postgres-operator' cluster role will be used.
+  the created service account and role are referenced with a role binding.
+When overwriting its definition with this parameters using a valid YAML/JSON string check that the specified service account and role either exist in the K8s cluster or will be created by the operator.
+While it's possible to also reference cluster roles, the binding itself can only be of kind `RoleBinding`, not `ClusterRoleBinding`.
 The default is empty.

 * **pod_terminate_grace_period**
   Postgres pods are [terminated forcefully](https://kubernetes.io/docs/concepts/workloads/pods/pod/#termination-of-pods)